Skip advert

 The Association of British Insurers decides your car’s insurance group, from 1 to 50.
 Here’s what it means for you…

 Car insurance premiums can be one of the more expensive elements of owning a car, but they are also entirely necessary as driving without valid insurance is illegal.
-Fortunately, there are steps you can take to reduce those dreaded insurance quotes, such as owning a car in a low insurance group.
-Car insurance groups are determined by the Association of British Insurers.
-They take steps to rate individual cars for their risk levels and then give them a group rating from 1 to 50.
+Fortunately, there are steps you can take to reduce those dreaded insurance premiums, such as owning a car in a low insurance group.

 Advertisement - Article continues below

 Of course, your car isn’t the only factor taken into account by insurers when calculating your car insurance quote.
-You as an individual and your circumstances are all taken into account, too.
+You as an individual and your circumstances are all factors, too.
 Your age, driving experience, where you park, and where you live are just some of the many contributing factors to how much you'll pay, although driving a car in a lower insurance group will help keep costs down right from the start.

 What are car insurance groups?